-I am a registered psychoanalytic therapist (AGIP/ UKCP) with a private practice in Cambridge and London.
-I also work psychoanalytically online.
-My approach is based on fundamental psychoanalytic principles, such as the reality of the unconscious in shaping our day-to-day lives, the value of dreams and unstructured talking (free association), and the conviction that human beings can indeed change fundamentally when they are given the space to do so.
+I am a UK-registered psychoanalyst (College of Psychoanalysts UK, Association for Group and Individual Psychotherapy).
+I work mainly online and also have a private psychoanalytic practice near Munich in Germany.
+My approach is based on fundamental psychoanalytic principles, such as the reality of the unconscious in shaping our day-to-day lives, the value of dreams and unstructured talking (free association), and the conviction that human beings can indeed change fundamentally when we are given the space to do so.

 I am not beholden to any particular school of psychoanalytic thought and see psychoanalysis as a field consisting of a number of traditions that build directly on the work of Freud, notwithstanding some important differences between them.
 I find the thinking of Carl Gustav Jung and Jacques Lacan invaluable to understanding the human mind.